SquarerFive/CesiumFoliageExample/README.md

-# CesiumGenericFoliage
+# CesiumFoliageExample

-GenericFoliage with Cesium for Unreal plugin
+An example project using the GenericFoliage plugin.